DV

 ETF Comparison

-A head-to-head comparison of Invesco QQQ Trust and iShares Semiconductor ETF covering yield, cost, risk, and income potential.
+A head-to-head comparison of the Invesco QQQ Trust and iShares Semiconductor ETF covering index scope, sector concentration, volatility, and cost — exposure first, yield second.

 Side-by-side snapshot